Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Blink Dog.md

 aliases: ["Blink Dog"]
 ---
 # Blink Dog
 *Source: Monster Manual p.
-318. Available in the SRD and the Basic Rules.*
+318, Tasha's Cauldron of Everything.
+Available in the SRD and the Basic Rules.*

 A blink dog takes its name from its ability to blink in and out of existence, a talent it uses to aid its attacks and to avoid harm.
 Blink dogs harbor a long-standing hatred for displacer beasts and attack them on sight.